jrom876/ROS_agitr_files/README.md

 The EMACS file in this repo contains all .cpp, .launch, CMake.txt, and .xml files which the user must create in "A Gentle Introduction to ROS" using ROS melodic.

-Several .pdf files are included including "A Gentle Introduction to ROS."
+Several .pdf files are here, including "A Gentle Introduction to ROS."

 This is being shared in the hopes that it will be useful and save time for junior ROS developers.